 Like every salesman, this one also tried to describe how diamonds they sell are unique, high-quality, can’t be found anywhere else at that price, and also made some interesting (more likely absurd) statements.
 For example, according to the salesperson from Shane Co. certification of diamond isn’t important at all.
 This always raises a red flag because certification is essential.

-The gentleman proceeded to present four cushion cut diamonds, only one was GIA certified while remaining three had no certification whatsoever.
+he gentleman proceeded to present four cushion cut distinctive diamonds, only one was GIA certified while remaining three had no certification whatsoever.
 Upon the brief inspection, it was obvious that three uncertified diamonds wouldn’t even meet criteria for certification.
 The only decent option there was 1.00 J SI 1 with poor clarity and color.

 Regarding the certified diamond, it wasn’t impressive either.
 The depth was terrible and made the diamond appear smaller, which is never a good thing.

-In the process of reviewing different diamond sellers, it is not uncommon for us to enter a reputable store where diamonds are supposed to be of high quality but the value is almost nonexistent.
+In the process of reviewing different diamond sellers, it is not uncommon for us to enter a reputable store where king diamonds are supposed to be of high quality but the value is almost nonexistent.
 This store wasn’t an exception, unfortunately.

 One of the biggest shortcomings in Shane Co.’s diamond we evaluated is an evident lack of quality.
 The problem becomes even bigger when you take into account the ridiculously expensive prices: